 Shaped like a sleeping bag, this bivy is more durable than a typical emergency blanket.

 This headlamp has high-power LEDs that are dimmable, and a red lamp.

 - compass: Suunto MC-2 Pro

 This tape can be used to repair just about everything.

 - fire starter kit: mini Bic lighter, cotton balls soaked in petroleum jelly, waterproof matches

-- extra batteries: 2 AAA for headlamp, 2 AA for GPS
+- extra batteries: 2 AAA for headlamp

 - stuff sack for essentials: Granite Gear Air ZippSack, medium

 - mini toothpaste, toothbrush

 - 3 containers for various lotions and ointments – humangear GoTubb 0.9 cu. in.